szilard/datascience-latency/README.md

-It would be also instructive to think about the previously mentioned harware/software characteristics also for the distributed systems (adding networking), though for "big data" architectures like Hadoop or Spark the JVM-layer etc. makes this harder).
+It would be also instructive to think about the previously mentioned harware/software characteristics also for the distributed systems (adding networking), though for "big data" architectures like Hadoop or Spark the JVM-layer etc. makes this harder.

 It could be interesting to extend this project to some more specialized analytical tasks e.g. text processing, graph processing (networks), recommendation systems etc.